 ****SEE PREPARING YOUR CAT FOR THE TRIP, Cat Carrier Training Video You Tube, 5 Cat Carrier Tips, and VISITING YOUR VET ****

-1: If your kitty is receiving vaccinations here we will ONLY schedule surgery AFTER vaccinations are completed..See VACC'N REQUIREMENTS BELOW...your kitty must wait at least 2 wks after vaccs are UTD for surgery..
-There MUST BE AT LEAST A 2 WEEK INTERVAL BETWEEN VACCINATIONS!!
-You must wait at least 2 weeks so that the response of the immune system can subside before stimulating it again.
+1: If your kitty is receiving vaccinations here we will ONLY schedule surgery AFTER vaccinations are completed, minimally 2 weeks later.
+There MUST BE AT LEAST A 2 WEEK INTERVAL BETWEEN VACCINATIONS so that the response of the immune system can subside before stimulating it again.
 IF we would give a rabies vaccination 1 week after the FVRCP it is very possible that it would not be effective!
-While most vaccine reactions occur in the first 24-72 hrs, there are reported cases that occur 1-2 weeks post injection, this is the reason we like to do S/N 2 weeks after vaccinations.

-2: Unless there are extenuating circumstances, we cannot accommodate more than 2 kitties per household per clinic
+2: We cannot accommodate more than 2 kitties per household per clinic

-7: House cats 5 yrs of age and over MUST have an exam and blood work HERE before spay/neuter regardless if you have been here before.
+6: House cats 5 yrs of age and over MUST have an exam and blood work HERE before spay/neuter

 VACCINATION REQUIREMENTS: